AugustArchive/tsubasa/README.md

 - **2GB** or higher of system RAM
 - **2 CPU Cores** or higher
+- **Go** 1.17 or higher
+- An instance of **Elasticsearch** running.
+This supports single-node and multi-node instances and multiple authentication methods.

 ### Helm Chart
 You can install **Tsubasa** on your Kubernetes cluster with a single command!
 You will need to index the